 You can practise Mindfulness anywhere – on your own, through group sessions or one-to-one.

 The Chaplaincy provides regular sessions on meditation and Mindfulness, which many students find useful in dealing with stress.
 You can also contact the Chaplains if you like a one-to-one conversation about your experiences of meditation or Mindfulness, or to ask questions.

 Led by Hogetsu Baerndal, Chaplain and Mindfulness teacher and Andrew Willson, College Chaplain.
-You can subscribe using the form on the right, or contact us at firstname.lastname@example.org for more information.
+You can subscribe to our weekly mailing list, or contact us at email@example.com for more information.